TurusenMinna/Methods4DigitalHumanites/README.md

 Excel-file named as Kokoelmat_final.xlsx as well as the bits of code for that was used in making it as well as the JSON-file downloaded from the Finnish National Gallery's website.

+This project is incomplete and there was issues with it.
+Hopefully I have time to fix these at some point.